vinicius-moreira-maia/cs50x-final-project/README.md

 In the **templates folder**, cs50 already made the files **layout.html**, that just creates the model for the interface to be used in all html files, the **login.html** that have a form for the user to try to login into the system, the **register.html** that has another form for the user to registrate into the system and the **apology.html**, that renders the error messages.
 In the **app.py** file, we have some initial configuration for the Flask app, the usage of the API, the database, the session and the usd function.
 Cs50 already created the <u>after_request</u> function and the <u>routes for the login and logout</u>.

-Now the features that i implemented.
-Still in **app.py**, the <u>register route</u> both creates a new user via POST method, validating all the inputs and storing the login and the hashed password in the users table of **finance.db**, and renders the **register.html** template via GET.
+**Now the features that i implemented**.
+Still in **app.py**, the <u>register route</u> both creates a new user via POST method, validating all the inputs and storing the login and the hashed password in the users table of **finance.db**, and renders the **register.html** template via GET method.
 After registration the user is redirected to the login page and if the inputed informations are ok, the system will redirect to the index page of that particular user.

 On the <u>index route</u> will appear a portfolio of the user, showing all the shares that he or she owns, the cash available and the grand total, that is the sum of the cash with the current price of all shares.
 To show this, the route uses both the transactions table of the **finance.db** and the current status of all the shares, the informations are processed and submited to the **index.html** template to be rendered using Jinja.